Imanm02/Airport-Infrastructure-WebDev-HW3/Q2/README.md

 the persistent volumes were not deleted with `docker-compose down`

-to fix this we used
+to fix it we used
 ```
 docker-compose down -v
 ```